MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/110_pre_flight_checks.md

 First, ensure your VFD is set up correctly according to its manual.

+!!! tip
+    If you want to test your spindle make sure you have removed the collet and collet nut or fitted a suitable tool / dowel pin and torqued the nut.

 Then make sure to set your max spindle speed in `config.g`.
 Under the spindle section of your config find the line beginning with `M950` and change the value found after `L` to your maximum spindle speed e.g. `L24000`.